mundoalem/template-terraform-workload/README.md

 If you also require authentication to providers such as AWS and Azure you will have to setup the authentication to those providers yourself as this template only contemplates the authentication to the remote backend.
 In that cases, you probably want to provide the necessary secrets as environment variables, this way `terraform` can read them.
-It may also be necessary for you to tweak `magefile.go` and `.github/workflows/pipeline.yml` to meet your requirements.
+It may also be necessary for you to tweak `magefile.go` and the workflow files under`.github/workflows` to meet your requirements.

 In the pipeline the build script also looks into a few environment variables that are set by GitHub automatically.
-These variables are used by the automation in order to either make decisions or use as input data:
+These variables are used by the automation in order to either make decisions or use as input data.

+Anyway, these are the variables that this template will expect to exist in the environment:

 | Variable          | Description                                                           |
 | ----------------- | --------------------------------------------------------------------- |